CodePay · Fintech Startup · 2025.07 — Now

 “I reduced design debt and improved consistency via componentized IA and a governance-ready system.”

-Built a cross-product foundation — an open-source library reskinned with brand tokens: colors, type scale, spacing.
+Before designing anything, I built the thing that makes design scalable.
+Built a cross-product foundation on top of an open-source library, reskinned with brand tokens: colors, type scale, spacing.
 One source of truth for everything across all products.

 Led rapid prototyping using AI-assisted tooling (Figma Make) to accelerate alignment across PM and engineering.